 Used properly, an SRL should stop a fall in less than 24” if you’re using a Class A SRL.
 “Properly” is important, though.
 For instance, like most fall protection, the SRL should be anchored at the height of your harness’ D-ring or above.
 While some may hear “retractable” and think that the cable will pull you back if you begin to fall, this is not true.
 What is already played out will remain played out, so if you anchor the SRL at your feet, you are adding fall distance that can place too much force on your body.
 The very idea of the short arrest distance of an SRL is to keep those forces at very low, very safe levels.
 Using an SRL on a sloped roof could also be a problem as a fall that involves the worker slipping down the slope may not reach a high enough speed to engage the mechanism.
 Ensure that your SRLs are always properly installed and being used in accordance with the manufacturer’s instructions.

 Maintenance is key.
-Allowing grease, dirt, paint, or any other material to build up on the lifeline or inside the casing could cause it to not work properly.
+Allowing grease, dirt, paint, or any other material to build upon the lifeline or inside the casing could cause it to not work properly.
 Clean according to manufacturer’s instructions.
 Using the wrong type of cleaning agent could be as deadly as not maintaining the equipment.
 Ensure that it is stored in a cool, dry place to prevent rust, rot, and other types of material breakdown.
 Inspect the SRL before each use.
-Should an SRL be deployed in a fall, immediately remove it and all components of the personal fall arrest system from service.
+If an SRL is deployed in a fall, immediately remove it and all components of the personal fall arrest system from service.
 Before putting the SRL back into service, it would need to be recertified.
 Most of the time, in order for this to occur, the SRL would need to be returned to the manufacturer.
 However, some products exist now that allow for easy on-site recertification by a qualified, authorized person.